eleven/ad-builder/README.md

 * 300x600
 * 728x90

-For example, if you wanted to see the general version of the 300x250 ad from within your `my-banners` project, you would go to http://localhost:9292/my-banners/general/300x250.
+For example, if you wanted to see the general version of the 300x250 ad from within your `my-ads` project, you would go to http://localhost:9292/my-ads/general/300x250.

 ## The src folder

 All development happens within the `src` folder, which isn't tracked by this git repo.
 Ad Builder assumes a lot of things in your `src` folder:

-* Each project is a subdirectory (e.g. `src/my-banners/`)
+* Each project is a subdirectory (e.g. `src/my-ads/`)
 * Each project contains a `manifest.yml` file.
-* Each project contains a template for each size (e.g. `src/my-banners/300x250.erb`)
+* Each project contains a template for each size (e.g. `src/my-ads/300x250.erb`)
-* Each project contains a directory for assets (e.g. `src/my-banners/assets/`) with three folders:
+* Each project contains a directory for assets (e.g. `src/my-ads/assets/`) with three folders:
     * `css/` - for your stylesheets
     * `js/` - for your scripts
     * `images/` - for your images